Ivan Mauger: United Kingdom

 Mauger first arrived in the UK as a 17-year-old aboard the SS Rangitoto, which docked at Tilbury in 1957, with his teenage bride Raye, renting a one-bedroom flat in Wimbledon around the corner from Plough Lane where Ronnie Moore and Barry Briggs were the star names.
 Inspired by Moore, Mauger's began racing at Plough Lane in the second-half 'faces of the future' races and assisted the groundsman.
 He only rode a handful of races for Wimbledon Dons during the 1957 and 1958 seasons.

-A major breakthrough in his career occurred in 1963 when he returned to England with Raye and his young family to join Mike Parker's Provincial league team Newcastle Diamonds.
+A major breakthrough in Mauger's career occurred in 1963 when he returned to England with Raye and his young family to join Mike Parker's Provincial league team Newcastle Diamonds.
 He averaged 10.42 that season and won the Provincial League Riders' Championship, held at Hyde Road on 28 September 1963.
 He then won the Riders' Championship for the second successive year in 1964 and topped the league averages with an impressive 11.54 average and helping Newcastle win the league title.
 His 1965 season was interrupted after he broke an ankle riding in a league match.

-In 1966, he qualified for his first world final where he finished fourth, and won the first of his six record breaking World Championships in 1968.
-In 1968 he was considered the league's best rider and after a public falling out with Parker, Mauger put in a transfer request in December 1968, stating that the mental strain of riding with Newcastle was endangering his health.
+In 1966, Mauger qualified for his first world final where he finished fourth, and won the first of his six record breaking World Championships in 1968.
+In 1968, he was considered the league's best rider and after a public falling out with Parker, Mauger put in a transfer request in December 1968, stating that the mental strain of riding with Newcastle was endangering his health.

 Mauger joined the Belle Vue Aces in 1969, where he enjoyed his greatest league team achievements.
 As a Belle Vue Ace he won the title in 1970, 1971 and 1972.
-In 1969 Mauger finished with a British League record average of 11.67.
+In 1969, Mauger finished with a British League record average of 11.67.
 He dropped only 13 points from his 37 completed League & Speedway Star KO Cup matches.
-During these matches he recorded 22 full maximums, and 3 paid maximums.
+During these matches, he recorded 22 full maximums, and three paid maximums.

 Mauger joined the Exeter Falcons in 1973 and would spend five years at the club.
-In 1977 wearing the Exeter colours he equalled Ove Fundin's then-record of five World Championship wins.
+In 1977 he equalled Ove Fundin's then-record of five World Championship wins.
 In 1978 he joined the Hull Vikings, winning his last and record sixth world title in 1979.
 He left Hull in 1981, but returned in 1984 at the age of 44 for Exeter where he competed in home meetings.